koles45/Ryanai_failed_booking/README.txt

 # - internet connection
 # - Ryanair booking page should be in EN language
 # - minimum screen resolution 1024x768
-# open command line with ruby and type in: ruby booking_sad_path.rb
+# open command line in folder whery you downloaded files and type in: ruby booking_sad_path.rb
 # enjoy, all logs will be displayed in command line.
 # Try to keep same directory order so chromedriver is correctly detected.